Known for laughs, D.C. dinner to spotlight reporting risks

-WASHINGTON — There will still be plenty of laughs, but the White House Correspondents’ Association annual dinner on Saturday also plans to take on the serious and solemn role of journalism in a democracy.
+WASHINGTON (AP) — There will still be plenty of laughs, but the White House Correspondents’ Association annual dinner on Saturday will also take on the serious and solemn role of journalism in a democracy.

 This year’s dinner occurs as Wall Street Journal reporter Evan Gershkovich has been imprisoned in Russia.
 He was detained in March and charged with spying, despite strong denials from his employer and the U.S. government.
-His family will be among the 2,600 people attending the gala at the Washington Hilton.
+His family is among the 2,600 people attending the gala at the Washington Hilton.

-Also attending will be Debra Tice, the mother of Austin Tice, who has not been heard from since disappearing at a checkpoint in Syria in 2012.
+Also attending is Debra Tice, the mother of Austin Tice, who has not been heard from since disappearing at a checkpoint in Syria in 2012.
 U.S. officials say they operate under the assumption that he is alive and are working to try to bring him home.

 “They are among hundreds of journalists around the world who are wrongfully detained for the simple act of doing journalism — which is not a crime,” said Tamara Keith, a White House correspondent for NPR and the association’s president.